Chaos and integrability in SL(2,R)-geometry

+Some of the lifted geodesics, which can be labelled by the primitive elements of $SL(2, \mathbb Z)$, are shown on Fig. 5, borrowed from \cite{GhL}. \footnote{We are very grateful to Jos Leys for kind permission to use his amazing images.}

-Ghys called them {\it modular knots} and proved that their linking number with the trefoil knot $\mathcal K$ are given by the number-theoretic Rademacher function, which allowed Sarnak \cite{Sarnak} to count geodesics by the linking number.
+Ghys called these lifts {\it modular knots} and proved that their linking number with the trefoil knot $\mathcal K$ is given by the number-theoretic Rademacher function, which allowed Sarnak \cite{Sarnak} to do the refined counting of the modular geodesics by this linking number.

 From our perspective all this is about the zero level of the integral of our geodesic flow on $S\mathcal M^3$.
 The corresponding geodesics have the form

 The geodesics considered by Ghys correspond to $a=1$, $b=0$.
 In the general case, the periodic geodesics give equivalent knots, so all periodic geodesics on $\mathcal M^3$ with $\mathcal C = 0$ form modular knots.